Why these guidelines

 A Mailu container should provide one service and run one type of process only.
 A new Webmail should be in a separate container, a new antivirus or a new antispam should be in a separate container.

 A container is developed as a single directory under the proper category in the main repository, the only exception being service containers that should only use official Docker images.
 Categories are:

 webmail, for webmails

 A container image name must explicitly state the technology being used.
 Container versions are synchronized and all containers are always built at once.
 The service name associated in the Compose file or Kubernetes configuration should match the container image name.

 Anything that is static should be managed using environment variables.
 Configuration files should be compiled at runtime by the container start.py script and all conditional syntax should be handled using Jinja logic.

-Anything that is not static, i.e. able to change at runtime, either due to configuration in the admin ui or user behavior, should take advantage of the admin API.
-The podop package binds mail specific sofware (Postfix and Dovecot at the moment) to the admin API, other containers should use specific API calls.
+Anything that is not static, i.e. able to change at runtime, either due to configuration in the admin UI or user behavior, should take advantage of the admin API.
+The podop package binds mail specific software (Postfix and Dovecot at the moment) to the admin API, other containers should use specific API calls.

 All of it.
 All traffic, including HTTP(S), IMAP, SMTP, POP3, should go through the front container.

 More generally, the front container is responsible for routing that traffic based on the incoming port or the HTTP browsing logic.
 It handles protocol rewriting for security, authentication, rejects based on identity or IP address.